Cefadroxil Oral SuspensionPronunciation

 Dosage Form: powder, for oral suspension

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of cefadroxil and other antibacterial drugs, cefadroxil should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of cefadroxil for oral suspension and other antibacterial drugs, cefadroxil for oral suspension should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Cefadroxil Oral Suspension Description

-Cefadroxil for oral suspension USP, after reconstitution, contains cefadroxil monohydrate equivalent to 250 mg or 500 mg cefadroxil base per 5 mL.
-In addition, cefadroxil for oral suspension also contains the following inactive ingredients: FD&C Yellow No. 6 Aluminum lake, polysorbate 80, sodium benzoate, sucrose, xanthan gum, orange flavor and pineapple flavor.
-The orange flavor and pineapple flavor contains sulfur dioxide.
+Cefadroxil for oral suspension USP contains cefadroxil monohydrate USP.
+After reconstitution, each 5 mL contains cefadroxil monohydrate USP equivalent to 250 mg or 500 mg of cefadroxil.
+In addition, cefadroxil for oral suspension USP contains the following inactive ingredients: colloidal silicon dioxide, FD&C Yellow No. 6, powder flavor orange, powder flavor pineapple, sodium benzoate, sucrose, and xanthan gum.

 Cefadroxil Oral Suspension - Clinical Pharmacology